-The Queen Square Archive, Rare Books and Museum collections are housed in and managed by the Queen Square Library.
+The Queen Square Archives and Rare Books collections are housed in and managed by the Queen Square Library.
 They comprise the archives belonging to the National Hospital for Neurology and Neurosurgery (NHNN) and those of UCL Institute of Neurology (IoN), plus over 3,000 rare books.
 You can explore catalogued items and digitised versions of some the archives on this site and find out more about the collections and how you can access them using the links above and below.
 Additional un-catalogued archives and images are held.
-The combination of the Library, archive and museum collections are a unique resource of international significance.
+The combination of the Library & Archive collections are a unique resource of international significance.

 You can also subscribe to our feed to keep up to date with new images and records.

 The Queen Square Archive and web site were initially established by Louise Shepherd (Head of the Queen Square Library and Archive, 1993-2012).